abhishekrajak/Java-Assignment/README.md

 # Java-Assignment
-# Solved basic problems using Java except questions relating to GUI
+# Solved basic problems using Java except questions relating to java swing and socket